 Studies have shown that clary sage essential oil is able to reduce both systolic and diastolic blood pressure.
 It also helps to reduce the respiratory rates of people who use this oil during aromatherapy.
 Clary sage is a popular oil to use among people who do not need to be relaxed but have to lower their blood pressure.

 Clary sage decreases both stress and symptoms of depression.
 Many people suffer from depression due to alcohol abuse, which is one of the risk factors for hypertension, and clary sage is effective to use as an anti-depressant.

 Frankincense essential oil is able to calm the body and the mind.
 This helps reduce stress levels and regulates the heart.
 The body often requires an increased dose of prescription medications over time for hypertension, but the benefits of this tonic substance increase over time without having to increase the amount that is used.

 Frankincense essential oil has been used for centuries to reduce stress levels and increase mental clarity, as well as encourage peace of mind and stillness.

 When you have high blood pressure, your mind may be overactive, which can trigger stress and anxiety.
 Geranium essential oil is great to use to deal with stress because it improves blood circulation and balances out emotions.

-Geranium essential oil also improves quality of sleep and digestion, and increases the body's ability to detoxify itself.
+Geranium essential oil also improves the quality of sleep and digestion and increases the body's ability to detoxify itself.
 This is a great essential oil to use before going to sleep to help get a full night's rest.

 Jasmine essential oil is euphoric in nature, allowing it to calm nerves, increase confidence, and boost optimism.